 So, on that note, thank you very much, Terry, for attending our first edition.
 We're hoping to have many more to come.
 It's concise, it's quick.
 I hope you've learned quite a bit about sustainable investing, and we look forward to hearing from you in the coming weeks.

 Thank you, everyone.

-Annamaria Testani is the Vice-President, National Sales of National Bank Investments Inc. since June 2012.
+Annamaria Testani is Senior Vice-President, National Sales of National Bank Investments Inc. since June 2012.
 She has almost 20 years of investment experience and has held increasingly important leadership positions in various management and business development functions.
 She is a proactive agent of change related to different aspects of sales, National Accounts and marketing.
 Recognized as a determined person who successfully contributes to improving business development, she consistently achieves results that exceed expectations.
 An accomplished speaker and leadership coach, she has made it her mission to help women recognize, articulate and act on their greatest strengths and to help National Bank develop a more inclusive culture.

 With more than 20 years of experience within the investment industry, Terry Dimock currently holds the position of Head Portfolio Manager at NBI.
 With the help of his team, his responsibilities include effective oversight of asset allocation and portfolio manager selection for all of NBI’s mutual funds and managed product solutions; such as NBI’s Private Wealth Management, NBI Portfolios, and Meritage Portfolios